formember/TTCT/README.md

 ## Train TTCT

-train TTCT, run: `python train.py`
+Generate your own dataset followed by article's appendix and put it in `./dataset/data.pkl`.
+Then train TTCT, run: `python train.py`

 ## Train Policy